cyverse-archive/NotificationAgent/README.markdown

 ## Startup Tasks

-If there is a configuration problem or the notification is down for an extended period of time then it's possible for the status of a job to be updated without the notification agent being aware of the change.
+If there is a configuration problem or the notification agent is down for an extended period of time then it's possible for the status of a job to be updated without the notification agent being aware of the change.
 For this reason, the notification agent scans the entire OSM upon startup, searching